JamieDietrich/dynamite/README.md

 ## New in Version 3.0

-Please run DBArchive.py to create the target database and the CSV files from the NASA Exoplanet Archive table and the ExoFOP-TESS table.
+Please run DBArchive.py first to create the target database and the CSV files from the NASA Exoplanet Archive table and the ExoFOP-TESS table.

 Papers: